amanbolsyn/piano-player/README.md

 # Piano Player

-Browser application called piano-player is capable of:
+Browser application called [piano-player (live-preview)](https://amanbolsyn.github.io/piano-player/main.html) is capable of:

 + interact with the piano without recording
 + recording songs and exporting them in a json format